Hampstead Heath Ponds: Swimming ponds

-Twenty-first century work on dams
+2011 work on dams

-In 2011, it was announced that the City of London was proposing extensive works on the ponds and dams, which it claimed were necessary for safety reasons in the event of a rare major storm.
+In 2011, it was announced that the City of London was proposing extensive works on the ponds and dams, which it stated were necessary for safety reasons in the event of a rare major storm.
 The proposals included measures to improve the water quality of the ponds as well as improvements to the pipes and weirs that allow water to cascade from one pond to the other.

 These initial recommendations followed engineers' reports in 2005 that the hydrology of the ponds was poorly understood.
 These same engineering reports resulted in engineering works in 2006 on the two ponds in the grounds of Kenwood House, to make their overflow structures and dams safer.
 There was strong opposition from the swimming clubs and the Protect Our Ponds campaign.
-In 2013 a united campaign was launched called Dam Nonsense to oppose the works, which the campaign claimed unnecessary and in conflict with the Hampstead Heath Act 1871.
+In 2013 a united campaign was launched called Dam Nonsense to oppose the works, which the campaign claimed unnecessary and in conflict with the Hampstead Heath Act 1871..
 The campaign included all the groups opposed to the proposals.
 The work on the Hampstead Heath dams was further complicated by the regulations embodied in the 1975 Reservoir Act, which only relate to three dams on the Heath, and the regulations under the Flood and Water Management Act 2010 which potentially relate to all 14 dams on the Heath.
 The Heath and Hampstead Society took the engineering decisions of the City of London to judicial review in November 2014: the interpretation of the 1975 Reservoir Act was challenged and thereby the nature of the proposed engineering works to the dams.
 The case was heard by The Honourable Mrs Justice Lang (DBE) and a ruling, in favour of the City of London, was issued on 28 November 2014 (case number CO/4175/2014).
-The judgement also addressed the status of the proposed engineering works relative to the provisions of the 1871 Act, again ruling that the engineers had shown due consideration for the provisions of the Act.
+The judgement also addressed the status of the proposed engineering works relative to the provisions of the 1871 Act, again ruling that the engineers had shown due consideration for the provisions of the Act..

 The work went ahead and raised the height of the dams, in the case of the dam above the Men's Swimming Pond by 18 feet.
-The City of London Corporation said the work should be carried out urgently to reduce danger of flooding in surrounding built-up residential areas in the event of one of the dams bursting.
+The City of London Corporation said the work should be carried out urgently to reduce danger of flooding in surrounding built-up residential areas in the event of one of the dams bursting..
 The initial estimate of the number of lives which might be lost, in the event of a dam collapse in an extreme flood event, was over 2000 (2006 estimate).
 This figure has been reduced to less than 400, still a large number.
 However the chance of such an event is one in 400,000 years.

 The regulated dams under the 1975 Reservoir Act are the Model Pond and the Men's Bathing Pond in the Highgate Chain.
 Highgate Number 1 pond would have been covered by the Act but the water level was lowered by the GLC in 1984.
 In the Hampstead chain, Hampstead Number 1 pond is also regulated under the 1975 Act.